chriskyfung/chriskyfung.github.io/_posts/qwiklabs/logbooks/2019-09-23-Configure-a-Firewall-and-a-Startup-Script-with-Deployment-Manager.md

 ## Apply the Deployment

-It's the time to deploy the configuration file and see if the deployment works.
+It's time to deploy the configuration file and see if the deployment works.
 Run the following `gcloud` command in Cloud Shell.

 ```bash